-We'll explain the elements of a mock trial, provide tips on how to prepare your mock trial case with your students, and work together on a case writing exercise.
+We'll explain the elements of a mock trial and provide tips on how to prepare your mock trial case with your students.
 Remember, this webinar is for educators, not students.

-To register, please visit the Law Adventure page on our website, njsbf.org, and sign up by October 8, 2020.
+To register, please visit the Law Adventure page on our website, njsbf.org, and sign up by October 8, 2021.